Balkoth-dev/WOTR_PATH_OF_BLING/README.md

 # PATH OF BLING

 This mod is for Pathfinder: Wrath of the Righteous, it contains a number of changes for the Gold Dragon mythic path.
 This includes bug fixes and enhancements.
+Any change may be toggled on or off as the user wills.

 ## How to Install